see also 7 Myths About Heritage Fairs Projects

 At least one teacher (or education assistant) from each school should attend the Regional Heritage Fair as a chaperone.
 Most Regional Heritage Fair committees stipulate that one teacher from each school attend as a chaperone, even if there are only two or three students participating.
 (Chaperones of independent students do not need to be teachers.)

-For the Provincial Heritage Fair, any school that has two or more finalists needs to provide a chaperone associated with that school, but this does not have to be a teacher - it could be a parent, education assistant, or administrator as well.
+For the Provincial Heritage Fair, any school that has two or more finalists needs to provide a chaperone associated with that school, but this does not have to be a teacher - it could be a parent, adult family member of a student, education assistant, or administrator as well.

 If a teacher misses the teacher-registration deadline (usually early February), it is always still possible for them to have a local school fair.
 However, it is at the discretion of the relevant Regional Heritage Fair committee whether or not the school or class would be allowed to participate any further.